EconomicScienceInstitute/computational-economics-mahjong-yixuan/README.md

 2. **Initial Setup**
    - Two players
    - Each player is dealt 13 tiles (26 tiles in total)
-   - The remaining 38 tiles form the wall (draw pile)
+   - The remaining 38 tiles form the wall (draw pile).
+All tiles in the wall are face-down (hidden) until drawn.
    - All hands are open (fully visible to both players)

 3. **Game Flow**
-   - Players take turns drawing and discarding
+   - Players take turns drawing a tile from the wall and discarding one tile.
-   - Pung (triplet) allowed
-   - No Chow (sequence) allowed
+   - Both Pung (forming a triplet of identical tiles) and Chow (forming a sequence of three consecutive Characters) are allowed.
-   - Win by self-draw or discard
+   - A player can win either by self-draw (drawing the winning tile themselves) or by claiming a discard from the opponent (ron).

 4. **Winning Hands**
-   - Standard winning hand:
+   - A standard winning hand consists of:
-     * 4 sets (sequences or triplets) + 1 pair
+     * 4 sets (each set can be a triplet of identical tiles or a sequence of three consecutive Characters) and 1 pair.
-     * 7 pairs
+     * Or 7 pairs (seven distinct pairs of identical tiles).
-   - No complex scoring system
+   - Sequences (chows) are only allowed for Characters (1-9); Winds and Dragons can only form triplets or pairs.
+   - There is no scoring system; the first player to complete a valid winning hand wins the game.

-### 2.2 Key MDP Components
+### 2.3 Key MDP Components

 For the simplified two-player open-hand mahjong, we define the following key components:

-#### 2.2.1 Observation Space
+#### 2.3.1 Observation Space
 1. **Hand State** (Fully Observable)
    - Player's 13 tiles (fixed size)
    - Opponent's 13 tiles (visible in this variant)